 - Unsuitable Investment Recommendations.
 When brokers recommend investment opportunities not aligned with their clients’ investment objectives and risk tolerance, those unsuitable investment recommendations may be evidence of fraud.

 In the event you are unsure whether your broker defrauded you, you should schedule a consultation with one of our FINRA attorneys in New York.
 FINRA statistics show that more than 50 percent of FINRA claims are lost every year.
-At Wolper Law Firm, we have a 99% success rate and intend to keep it that way, if not better.
+At Wolper Law Firm, P.A., we have a 99% success rate and intend to keep it that way, if not better.

 If you represent yourself in a FINRA arbitration, you increase your chances to become another unsuccessful FINRA statistic.
 If you retain one of our FINRA attorneys, you double your chances to win.
 Take the first step to recoup investment losses; call us at 800.931.8452 to schedule a consultation.